Misaeon/my-cv/_projects/iaq4edu.md

 </p>

 <p>
-My doctoral thesis research was conducted within the framework of this project.
+My doctoral thesis research was conducted within the framework of this project, entitled <em>"Contributions to the assessment of indoor air quality, thermal comfort and ventilation in educational buildings."</em>
 </p>

 <p>